Nishanth-Gobi/VAM-MODI/README.md

 ## Future work

-The path finding function (under MODI) needs to be improved to find complex closed-paths (as needed by test case 4).
+The path finding function (under MODI) needs to be improved to find closed-paths that have more than four vertices (as needed by test case 4).